Paris Warren

-Paris Jazz Warren (born September 6, 1982) is a former American football wide receiver.
-He was drafted by the Tampa Bay Buccaneers in the seventh round of the 2005 NFL Draft.
-He played college football at Utah.
+Paris Jazz Warren (born September 6, 1982) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He was selected by the Tampa Bay Buccaneers in the seventh round of the 2005 NFL draft.
+He played college football for the Utah Utes.

-Warren has also been a member of the Dallas Cowboys, New Orleans Saints, Florida Tuskers.
+Warren was also a member of the Dallas Cowboys, New Orleans Saints, and Florida Tuskers.

 College career

 Oregon

 Warren played his freshman season at the University of Oregon in 2001, catching no passes but recording six special teams tackles.

-Sac City

-Warren played for Sacramento City College for one season before transferring to University of Utah.
+After his redshirt freshman year he transferred to the University of Utah.

 Utah

 Warren attended the University of Utah and was a two-year starter under head coach Urban Meyer after playing at Grant Union High School.
-In his senior year, Warren played a key part in the Utah Utes offense, as they went 12-0 and became the first BCS non-AQ conference team to play in a Bowl Championship Series bowl game.
-Utah defeated the Big East Conference champion Pittsburgh Panthers 35-7 to become the 2005 Fiesta Bowl champions.
+In his senior year, Warren played a key part in the Utah Utes offense, as they went 12–0 and became the first BCS non-AQ conference team to play in a Bowl Championship Series bowl game.
+Utah defeated the Big East Conference champion Pittsburgh Panthers 35–7 to become the 2005 Fiesta Bowl champions.
 Against Pittsburgh, Warren was part of a rare trick play called the hook-and-ladder, or hook and lateral, in which quarterback Alex Smith threw a short pass to wide out Steve Savoy who then lateraled the ball to Warren.
 Warren proceeded to carry the ball into the endzone from just inside the Panthers 20-yard line.
 Warren finished the game with a Fiesta Bowl-record 15 receptions and 198 yards.
-Warren's 80 catches in a season in 2004-05 remains the Utah single season record.
+Warren's 80 catches in a season in 2004–05 remains the Utah single season record.